The Hochschild homology and cohomology of A(1): Introduction.

 If we additionally keep track of the extra grading on $HH_*(A(1),A(1))$ coming from the topological grading on $A(1)$, then the Poincar\'{e} series of the bigraded $\mathbb{F}_2$-vector space $HH_{*,*}(A(1),A(1))$ is

-where $s$ indexes the homological grading and $u$ indexes the topological grading. \end{unnumberedtheorem}
+where $s$ is the homological degree and $u$ is the topological degree. \end{unnumberedtheorem}

 Our computation of $HH_*(A(1),A(1))$ can be used as the input for other spectral sequences in order to make further computations.
-For example, one could use it as input for the Connes spectral sequence, as in~9.8.6 of~\cite{MR1269324}, computing the cyclic homology $HC_*(A(1),A(1))$.
-This is probably of limited utility, however, since $A(1)$ is an algebra over a field of characteristic $2$, so the cyclic homology of $A(1)$ is probably not a good approximation to the algebraic $K$-theory of $A(1)$.
-Instead one ought to compute the topological cyclic homology of $A(1)$.
-For this, one could use our computation of $HH_*(A(1),A(1))$ as input for the Pirashvili-Waldhausen spectral sequence, as in \cite{MR1181095}, computing the topological Hochschild homology $THH_*(A(1),A(1))$, and then one would need to run the necessary homotopy fixed-point spectral sequences to compute $\pi_*(THH(A(1),A(1))^{C_{p^n}})$ and then $TR_*(A(1))$ and finally $TC_*(A(1))$, which, using McCarthy's theorem (see~\cite{MR3013261}), gives the $2$-complete algebraic $K$-groups $K_*(A(1))^{\widehat{}}_{2}$ (the algebraic $K$-groups completed away from $2$ ought to be much easier: an appropriate noncommutative version of Gabber rigidity, if true, would imply that they vanish in positive degrees.
-See~IV.2.10 of~\cite{MR3076731}).
-See e.g.~\cite{MR1474979} for a survey of trace method computations of this kind.
+For example, one could use it as input for the Connes spectral sequence, as in~9.8.6 of~\cite{MR1269324}, computing the cyclic homology $HC_*(A(1))$, or as input for the Pirashvili--Waldhausen spectral sequence, as in \cite{MR1181095}, computing the topological Hochschild homology $THH_*(A(1))$.
+Those $THH$-groups are the input one would use to run the necessary homotopy fixed-point spectral sequences to compute the topological cyclic homology $TC_*(A(1))$, which, using McCarthy's theorem (see~\cite{MR3013261}), gives the $2$-complete algebraic $K$-groups $K_*(A(1))^{\widehat{}}_{2}$.
+See \cite{MR1474979} for a survey of trace method computations of this kind.
 Those computations are entirely outside the scope of the present paper.

+We prefer to give much simpler applications: in \cref{The Hochschild cohomology...}, we use our Hochschild homology calculations together with a well-known duality argument to calculate the Hochschild cohomology groups $HH^*(A(1),A(1))$.
+Using the relationship between graded deformations of algebras and graded Hochschild cohomology from \cite{MR1383469}, we give some deformation-theoretic consequences in Corollary \ref{uniqueness cor}: for example, we find that there are precisely four isomorphism classes of first-order graded deformations of the $\mathbb{F}_2$-algebra $A(1)$.